housleyjk/aiopyramid/docs/features.rst

-Authentication poses a problem because the interface for :term:`authentication policies <authentication policy>` uses normal Python methods that the framework expects to call noramlly but at the same time it is usually necessary to perform some io to retrieve relevant information.
+Authentication poses a problem because the interface for :term:`authentication policies <authentication policy>` uses normal Python methods that the framework expects to call normally but at the same time it is usually necessary to perform some io to retrieve relevant information.
 The built-in :term:`authentication policies <authentication policy>` generally accept a callback function that delegates retrieving :term:`principals <principal>` to the application, but this callback function is also expected to be called in the regular fashion.
 So, it is necessary to use a :term:`synchronized coroutine` as a callback